 The Laya-Gasa route leaves the Jumolhari trek here.
 This trek route ascends towards a small white Chorten on a ridge above the camp, it then turns south, up the deep Mo Chhu valley.
 The trail remains on the west side of the large treeless valley and you will be climbing steadily above Mo Chhu for a short distance.
 The trail then crosses the river, and climbs steeply for two hours to Yele La pass (4,820m).
 If it is a clear day you will be able to see Jumolhari, Gangchen Ta, Tshering Gang and Masang Gang Mountains from this pass.
 You will then make a descent alongside a stream to a shelter.
 Walking further downstream you will reach the campsite at Shodu (4,100m), a meadow with a Chorten.

 Today you will come back to tree line.
 The path follows Thimphu River, descending through rhododendron, juniper and other alpine forests.
 You will be able to see stunning views of rocky cliffs and waterfalls.
 You can rest by the riverside and enjoy a hot meal.
-After lunch you will gradually ascend to the ruins of Barshong Dzong and you will reach the campsite which is at 3,700m.
+After lunch you will gradually ascend to the ruins of Barshong Dzong.
+Continue to your campsite near a river, Domshisa which is at 3,400m.

 Moderate - Hard

 The trek is aptly been named as the Beautiful Laya Gasa Trek.
 The highlights of the trek includes: snow-capped peaks, yak herders, flora & fauna and landscapes.

 The trek runs along the mountains of Paro and Thimphu offering great view of mountain peaks.
 The trail meanders through rhodrodendron forests, pastures and lakes.

 Dagala Trek offers one of the most enchanting view of valleys of Thimphu and Lower districts in south.
 Great opportunity to see high altitude lakes and yak pastures.